top of page

 Early Strategic Recognition

-The late Songezo Mjongile provided political and strategic mentorship
+• The late Songezo Mjongile provided strategic political mentorship to the founder

 II.
 Strategic Pause, Technical Convergence & Validation (2017–2019)